Snowflake (EP)

 Snowflake is the third extended play (EP) by South Korean girl group GFriend.
 It was released by Source Music on January 25, 2016 and distributed by LOEN Entertainment.
 The album contains five songs, including the single "Rough", and two instrumental tracks.
 The album debuted at number two on the Gaon Album Chart and has sold more than 33,000 units.
-GFriend promoted the album with a series of televised live performances on South Korea's music shows, winning a total of 15 music show awards and achieving a double-consecutive grandslam in one song.
+GFriend promoted the album with a series of televised live performances on South Korea's music shows, winning a total of 15 music show awards.
 "Rough" was also commercially successful, topping the Gaon Digital Chart and selling more than one million digital downloads.
 Musically, the album is similar in style to K-pop from the late 1990s and 2000s.